ArtemySinitsa/BackendBoost/skills/typescript/readme.md

 ## Description

-A strongly typed programming language that builds on JavaScript
+A strongly typed programming language that builds on JavaScript and brings valuable benefits:
+- Better code quality: TypeScript provides developers with the ability to catch errors early on in the development process.
+This helps to reduce the likelihood of runtime errors and improves the overall reliability of the code.
+- Enhanced code maintainability: With its strong typing system and support for interfaces, TypeScript can make code more maintainable and easier to refactor.
+This can be particularly helpful when working on large-scale projects or when collaborating with other developers.
+- Enhanced productivity: TypeScript provides several features such as code completion, type checking, and refactoring support that can help to improve developer productivity.

 ## Topics